Judy - Age 40 (2018), in Tennessee, work full time, and a wife and mother of two

 My weight and activity fluctuates.
 I've always been on the heavy side - sometimes more heavy than others.
-My lowest size currently is an 8 but I often swing between 12-16.
+My lowest size has been an 8 but I often swing between 12-16.
 The blog is more for myself than for others.
 It helps me to look back at successes and failures to help motivate me for today.
-Currently I'm working to stay active, lose a few more pounds, and lower overall body fat.
+I'm continually working to stay active, lose a few more pounds, and lower overall body fat.
 I'm a slow runner but keep signing up for races because they look so shiny.

 My adventures in running started after my second child was born (2008) and I could not lose any of the baby weight.
 I joined a wellness program and was gently eased into running longer distances by my personal trainer.
 After about 6 months I ran my first 5k and have had a love/hate relationship with running ever since.
 I've now run 4 half marathons and a half-dozen of other races.
 I like the training more than the actual race and have found that I actually fall off the wagon after I complete a race so I plan to no longer focus on races longer than 10k (of course I sometimes forget this and sign up for longer races and then regret it).
 I now focus on cross training throughout the week and incorporate various forms of HIIT cardio including Spin, Zumba, and a crazy class called Turbo Kick.
 I try to do a lot of strength training as well and have found that it's made a world of difference for injury prevention and body composition.
 So my hours of exercise per week are fairly high but my overall mileage in running is low.
 If I can ever buy a nice bike I want to complete another tri which was my favorite race and training experience.